mysql/mysql-utilities/doc/man/mysqldbexport.rst

 .. _`mysqldbexport`:

 #####################################################################
-``mysqldbexport`` - Export object definitions or data from a database
+``mysqldbexport`` - Export Object Definitions or Data from a Database
 #####################################################################

 SYNOPSIS